When attorneys build websites for their law firms, it’s usually with the goal of maximizing their online visibility.

 There’s an almost limitless number of topics that attorneys in any practice area can address on their law firm websites in an effort to maximize their law firm SEO.
 Still, sometimes just coming up with new ideas for that content is the hardest part of the content marketing process.

-Enter the newest LawLytics Blog Series.
-In it, we’ll offer up 21 content ideas each week that attorneys can cover on their law firm websites.
-Each post will feature ideas for a different practice area — including topics that can be covered in your website’s substantive pages and blog — beginning next Tuesday (the day after Labor Day), then continuing every Monday through the month of October.
+In this series, we cover content ideas that attorneys can cover on their law firm websites.
+Each post features ideas for a different practice area — including topics that can be covered in your website’s substantive pages and blog: